-This holiday season, more Americans are travelling than they did in 2020.
-For instance, AAA estimated about 53 million Americans travelled for Thanksgiving, the highest single-year increase since 2005 and close to the number of Americans who travelled during Thanksgiving 2019.1
+This holiday season, more Americans are traveling than they did in 2020.
+For instance, AAA estimated about 53 million Americans traveled for Thanksgiving, the highest single-year increase since 2005 and close to the number of Americans who traveled during Thanksgiving 2019.1

 “Now that the borders are open and new health and safety guidelines are in place, travel is once again high on the list for Americans who are ready to reunite with their loved ones for the holiday,” Paula Twidale, senior vice president of AAA Travel, said in a press release.